I am currently

 pet.
 Fleas, like all parasites, prey on the weak, sick, and malnourished.

-An animal infested with fleas is an unhealthy animal and we must
+An animal infested with fleas is an unhealthy animal and I must

 ask ourselves why are the fleas bothering the them in the first